- Full Itinerary

 Cost of the Journey

-The cost of this journey is $TBD DBL / $TBD SGL, from Philadelphia.
+The cost of this journey is $3,190 DBL / $3,870 SGL, from Philadelphia.
 Cost is based on double occupancy and includes all accommodations, meals specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, miscellaneous program expenses, and festival registration fee.
-Cost is based on a minimum number of 8 participants; with fewer a small group surcharge (typically $100 – $300) may apply.
 Cost does not include transportation to or from your home to Philadelphia or items of a personal nature such as laundry, telephone charges, porterage, maid gratuities, or beverages from the bar.

 Items of Note